aws-amplify/docs/docs/lib/storage/fragments/ios/upload.md

 ## Cancel, Pause, Resume

-After you call `uploadFile` as above, your containing class retains a reference to the operation that is actually performing the upload.
+Calls to `uploadData` or `uploadFile` return a reference to the operation that is actually performing the upload.

 To cancel the upload (for example, in response to the user pressing a **Cancel** button), you simply call `cancel()` on the upload operation.